yifeir33/cs4500project/report/doc.md

 constructed dataframe), and the sum the counter found, and compares them to ensure they both have the same value and no corruption on the network occured.

+#### WordCount
+This is our implementation fo the WordCount application.
+To implement an app could count the word of the document, we implement a CounterRower.

+CounterRower:
+Make sure the type of the column in this row is String, then counts the word in each row.

+#### Linus
+This is the application for Linus which is asked in M5.
+The functionalities is implemented by using the different rowers, and iterate through each name or id to find the next degree.

+1. IntSetGenerator
+Rower that operates on a dataframe containing integers, and adds all integers in that dataframe to a set (preventing duplicates), and returns said set when finish_set() is called.

+2. UnorderedFilter
+Abstract class that creates a dataframe of values from the given set of values.

+2a.
+UUIDsToProjectsFilter :
+Given a dataframe of user ids stores a set of those ids.
+When mapped over the commits dataframe constructs a unordered dataframe containing the PIDs that those users have worked on.

+2b.
+ProjectsToUUIDsFilter :
+Given a dataframe of pids, stores a set of those ids.
+When mapped over the
+    commits dataframe, constructs an unordered dataframe containing the UUIDs of users who have worked on those projects.

+2c.
+UUIDsToNamesFilter :
+Given a dataframe of uuids, stores a set of those ids.
+When mapped over the
+     users dataframe, constructs an unordered dataframe containing the user names of the users in the set.

 ## Open questions:

 ## Current Known Issues: